 West End / Restaurant / Cuisine: French

-It's smart casual attire at this French restaurant, but as something special, it's worth it.
+It's smart casual attire at this French restaurant near Leicester Square, but as it's something special, it's worth it.
 Two things to note upon entering: two floors of sophistication basked in leather and dark colour; and the al fresco effect of plants on the wall.
 The modern French cuisine is stunningly presented as art pieces that look too good to eat.
 Signature dishes include onion soup and braised duck, but it's the wine list that blows me away with over 30 pages to choose from.

 West End / Bar / Restaurant / Club / Cuisine: British